 The consumption charge is the largest part of your water bill.
 Any water that passes through the meter is considered consumed, including water passing through from a leak.
 To reduce your bill, check for leaks.

-For the most accurate reading, take a water meter reading just before going to bed, or when no one will use any water for several hours.
+Customer can also manually read their water meter by taking a water meter reading just before going to bed, or when no one will use any water for several hours.
 Take another meter reading in the morning before any water is used, or after a few hours of non-usage.
 The two readings should be the same.
 If they are not, you have a leak and further investigation is recommended.
+Learn how to read your water meter and how it measures water, here.

 Toilets are the most common source of water leakage.
 To test your toilet to determine if it has a leak: